cyprich/Obsidian/School/VaCT.md

 - Hybrid Cloud
 - Edge Cloud
   - Used with IoT, embedded
+  - Enables resources (HW) to be closer to where they are needed
-  - .
+  - Less powerful HW

 Cloud has advantage over virtualisation - orchestration

 ### Docker

-.

 - Namespaces - isolates processes, devices, ... from others
-- Control groups - `cgroups` - limit resources
+- Control groups - `cgroups` - limit resources used by app
 - Union File Systems - `UnionFS` - make FS from multiple layers - you can switch only one layer instead of everything, retry only one layer on error,

 Images are usually read-only